patrick-crawford/WEB422-Backup/notes/teams-api-setup.md

 5. On the next screen, name your database something that you will remember, i.e. "teams-api-db" and click the blue "Continue" button

-6. Finally click the "Submit Order" button - your "Total Price" should read "FREE"
+6. Click the "Submit Order" button - your "Total Price" should read "FREE"

 ### Adding a New User: